cdellacqua/interval/docs/classes/interval.md

 ▸ **toDate**(): *Date*

-Returns a new Date object with the interval of day set according to this instance
+Returns a new Date object, its time is set to now plus the interval instance value

 **Returns:** *Date*